Research suggests that it is now not uncommon for primary school children to be obese.Why are children becoming obese and what can we do about it?

 The leading causes of childhood obesity are:

-In the real world, increased weight is usually a result of a combination of these various factors.
+In reality, increased weight is usually a result of a combination of these various factors.
+With this in mind a truly holistic approach will be required to deal with this important issue.